A refined energy bound for perpendicular bisectors: Introduction

-Observe that even a tight bound of $|\en| \leq O(Kn^2)$ would only give $|\bis| \geq \Omega(n^2K^{-1})$.
-This is qualitatively very different than the bound proposed in Conjecture \ref{conj:distinctBisectors}, which is $\Omega(n^2)$ unless $K\geq (1-\eps)n$.
-Hence, it initially seems hopeless to use an energy bound to prove (or even make substantial progress toward) Conjecture \ref{conj:distinctBisectors}.
+Following this argument, even a tight bound of $|\en| = O(Kn^2)$ would only give $|\bis| \geq \Omega(n^2K^{-1})$.
+This only meets the bound of Conjecture \ref{conj:distinctBisectors} when $K$ is a constant not depending on $n$, and does not give any non-trivial bound for $K = \Omega(n)$.
+Hence, it initially seems hopeless to use an energy bound to make substantial progress toward Conjecture \ref{conj:distinctBisectors} in the case that a single line or circle contains many points of $\pts$.

 The main new idea in this paper is to apply an energy bound to a refined subset of the pairs of points of $\pts$.
 We show that there is a large set $\Pi \subset \pts \times \pts$ of pairs of points, such that